keijokapp/lab-manager/README.md

 Both of these objects must not contain "phantom" properties.
 E.g. if lab does not have any endpoints, it must not have endpoints property.

-I-Tee API compatibility layer creates another type of objects - `i-tee-compat` - objects representing virtual unstarted lab instances identified by lab name and username.
-This is essentially needed to map between integer lab/user/instace ID-s (as used by I-Tee) and lab-/username.
-This can coexists with corresponding instance object in which case the instance object takes precedence and this object is entirely ignored.

 ## Instance tokens

 Each lab instance has two unique unpredictable tokens (UUIDv4-s currently):
  * Private token - provides access to full instance object and features like machine state reading and control, repositories etc. This token should not be exposed to any untrusted party as it enables compromising sensitive data and systems.
  * Public token - provides access only to features directed to lab users like reading carefully whitelisted information of lab, machines, GitLab etc. This token can be exposed to user.

-Whenever request is made with unknown token and I-Tee integration is configured, lab manager tries to seamlessly import instance from I-Tee.
-That way, features provided by lab manager (e.g. repositories) can be used even if lab runs on I-Tee.
-Lab definition in both lab manager and I-Tee must be strictly compatible, otherwise the import fails.

 ## VirtualBox